BBaysinger/bb-portfolio/deploy-lagoon/README.md

 ## Status

-Lagoon is currently dormant.
-Legacy deployment remains the authoritative path.
+Lagoon is currently paused (prototype).
+Single-instance deployment remains the authoritative path.
 This file captures the design for future iteration without impacting day‑to‑day ops.